 - Preparing non-state grant applications for acquisition or easement projects

-- Design and installation of public access improvements associated with acquiring a conservation easement or fee property
+- Design of public access improvements associated with acquiring a conservation easement or fee property

 - Preparing project plans, specifications, and cost estimates that will result in a specific project